cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 h = \frac{2h_{\mathrm{s}}\lambda_{\mathrm{m}}^{nn}L}{h_{\mathrm{s}}L^{2} + 2\lambda_{\mathrm{m}}^{nn}L} \ .
 \end{equation}

-is only justified if the matrix element sizes are small enough to resolve the physics of interest.
+is only justified if the matrix element sizes are small enough to resolve the physics of interest (FIXME  what $h$ is used if matrix elements are larger?).
 The time taken for a pulse of heat to travel through the matrix over half-element distance $L$ is

 \begin{equation}
 t \sim \frac{c\rho}{\lambda}L^{2} \ .
 \end{equation}

-This equation provides a rough idea of the element size needed to accurately resolve physical phenomena.  [table:time_scales] enumerates the time-scales for the case in hand: if $t$ is smaller than the enumerated time-scale then [eqn.suggested.h.L] is inappropriate, so other choices must be made, or the matrix mesh made finer.
+This equation provides a rough idea of the element size needed to accurately resolve physical phenomena (FIXME  how do you relate $t$ from the above equation to the timestep size.
+Should $dt=t/10$?
+That is what we use for dynamics).  [table:time_scales] enumerates the time-scales for the case in hand: if $t$ is smaller than the enumerated time-scale then [eqn.suggested.h.L] is inappropriate, so other choices must be made, or the matrix mesh made finer.
+(FIXME  if the matrix mesh is made finer, the timestep should also be decreased?)

-!table id=table:time_scales caption=Indicative time-scales for which [eqn.suggested.h.L] will be appropriate, as a function of mesh size
+!table id=table:time_scales caption=Minimum time-scales for which [eqn.suggested.h.L] will be appropriate, as a function of matrix mesh size
 | $L$ (m) | matrix mesh size (m) | time scale (days) |
 | --- | --- | --- |
 | 10 | 20 | 500 |